monahton/monahton.github.io/CV.md

 ## Professional Experience

+`September 2021 - Current`
+__Maintainer of Data Carpentry Lessons__, The Carpentries organization, California - USA
+   - Maintainer of core lessons of Data Carpentry
+   - Review submissions, discussions of change and set standards for the organization as a whole

 `October 2020 - Current`
 __Postodoctoral researcher__, Bioinformatics Core - San Raffaele Telethon Institute for Gene Therapy (TIGET), Milan - Italy
    - Retrovirus-host interactions and innate immunity to gene transfer: Prof. Anna Kajaste-Rudnitski